BioinfoUNIBA/REDItools/Docker/Readme.md

   Download a pre-built image from dockerhub with:
   <pre>docker pull claudiologiudice/rna_editing_protocol:latest</pre>
   <br>
-  and run a container from it with:
+  and run a container with:
   <pre>docker run -it claudiologiudice/rna_editing_protocol:latest bash</pre>
   </p>
 </body>